aatifsyed/chainsafe-ipfs-upload/README.md

-# Running integration tests
+# Running the binary
-Start a mock IPFS server, and set the `TEST_IPFS_SERVER` to the socket address of the *API server*.
+## Start an IPFS node

-E.g with Kubo (installed in the devcontainer)
+- Take note of the IP and port (the port will be random)
 ```console
 $ ipfs daemon --init --init-profile=test & ipfs_daemon_pid=$!
 Initializing daemon...